 When will my online platform begin submitting my taxes and BBLTBID on my behalf?
 The hosting platforms will begin submitting for all periods after January 1, 2022.
 Therefore, owners and agents still need to submit for themselves the 4th quarter of 2021.
 At this time, Airbnb has not agreed to collect and remit TBID.
 Therefore, owners utilizing Airbnb will still be required to remit TBID forms and payments even beyond 2022.
 VRBO and HomeAway (Expedia Group) has agreed to collect and remit both TOT and TBID on behalf of their owners.
 Agents and owners are still obligated to collect and remit TOT and TBID directly to the City for reservations booked outside an online platform.

-All TOT and BBLTBID registrants are encouraged to contact the Tourism Management Department for further clarification and/or specific questions.
+All TOT and BBLTBID registrants are encouraged to contact the Finance Department for further clarification and/or specific questions.

 - TOT/BBLTBID Remittance Form